 Public Policy Issues

 The League of Women Voters is nonpartisan, but, after study, we arrive at positions on issues and advocate for or against particular policies in the public interest.
-The League of Women Voters takes action on an issue or advocates for a cause when there is an existing League position that supports the issue or speaks to the cause.
+League members take action on an issue or advocates for a cause when there is an existing League position that supports the issue or speaks to the cause.

 Positions result from a process of study.
 Any given study, whether it be National, State, or Local, is thorough in its pursuit of facts and details.
 As the study progresses, a continuing discussion of pros and cons of each situation occurs.
 Prior to the results of the study being presented to the general membership, study committee members fashion consensus questions that are then addressed by the membership.